kylehodgetts/hitour/README.md

 * Ben

 ## Setup and Run
-To install dependenciures: `make install`
+To install dependencies: `make install`

 To setup:
   * Ensure you have [Postgresql](http://www.postgresql.org/download/) installed and running locally